Why We Fell In Love With Sibuyan and Cresta de Gallo Island

-Welcome to my new favourite place on earth, the beautiful tiny island of Cresta De Gallo, accessible via a two-hour boat ride from mainland Sibuyan.
+Welcome to my new favourite place on earth, the beautiful tiny Cresta De Gallo island, accessible via a two-hour boat ride from mainland Sibuyan.
 The cleanest, emptiest white sands surrounded with the bluest water we had ever seen, we felt as though we had our own little private island for a day.

 Newly found favourite place in the world!

-After taking a walk around the island (which lasted about ten minutes), Nikki spent much of his time snorkeling whilst I lazed under the shade of a tree until it was time for lunch, cooked by the boatmen over a bonfire.
+After taking a walk around Cresta de Gallo island (which lasted about ten minutes), Nikki spent much of his time snorkeling whilst I lazed under the shade of a tree until it was time for lunch, cooked by the boatmen over a bonfire.
 A simple affair of freshly caught fish and rice, it was the perfect accompaniment to the stunning environment.

-White sand, turquoise waters, a few trees and a couple of boats – that’s all you will find on Cresta de Gallo.
+White sand, turquoise waters, a few trees and a couple of boats – that’s all you will find on Cresta de Gallo island.
 I sincerely hope it will not fall victim to the same kind of tourist development as has been the case with other beautiful beaches in the Philippines.

 Snorkeling in Cresta de Gallo